zumba/elasticsearchunit/README.md

 ES_TEST_HOST=http://docker:9200 ./bin/phpunit
 ```

+## Elasticsearch Version Support

+We are actively Elasticsearch 2.x, however we will support 1.x as best effort.

 ## Note about PHPUnit Versions

 It currently is supporting PHPUnit 4 `@before` and `@after` but can be used in PHPUnit ~3.7 by either aliasing the `elasticSearchSetUp` and `elasticSearchTearDown` to `setUp` and `tearDown`, or by calling `elasticSearchSetUp` and `elasticSearchTearDown` in your respective methods.